Arithmetic hyperbolicity and a stacky Chevalley-Weil theorem: Arithmetic hyperbolicity

 Let $A\subset k$ be a $\ZZ$-finitely generated subring and let $\mathcal{X}$ be a finitely presented algebraic stack over $A$.
 As the $A$-valued points $\mathcal{X}(A)$ on $\mathcal{X}$ form a groupoid (which is not naturally a set in general), to study the finiteness of integral points, we consider the set $\pi_0(\mathcal{X}(A))$ of isomorphism classes of objects in $\mathcal{X}(A)$.
 Moreover, the most flexible notion of arithmetic hyperbolicity is obtained by considering the image of $\pi_0(\mathcal{X}(A))$ in the set of ``geometric'' points $\pi_0(\mathcal{X}(k))$.
 This ``flexibility'' will help in establishing some of the basic geometric properties we require.
 For numerous applications it is also useful to consider the image of the integral points inside the rational points (cf.~the map \eqref{Faltings}).

-\begin{definition} [Arithmetic hyperbolicity] A finitely presented algebraic stack $X$ over an algebraically closed field $k$ is \emph{arithmetically hyperbolic (over $k$)} if there exist a $\ZZ$-finitely generated subring $A\subset k$ and a model $\mathcal X$ of $X$ over $A$ such that, for all $\ZZ$-finitely generated subrings $A'\subset k$ containing $A$, the set is finite. \end{definition}
+\begin{definition} [Arithmetic hyperbolicity] A finitely presented algebraic stack $X$ over an algebraically closed field $k$ of characteristic $0$ is called \emph{arithmetically hyperbolic (over $k$)} if there exist a $\ZZ$-finitely generated subring $A\subset k$ and a model $\mathcal X$ of $X$ over $A$ such that, for all $\ZZ$-finitely generated subrings $A'\subset k$ containing $A$, the set is finite. \end{definition}

 \begin{remark} If $X$ is a variety over $k$, then $X$ is arithmetically hyperbolic over $k$ if and only if there is a $\ZZ$-finitely generated subring $A\subset k$ and a model $\mathcal{X}$ of $X$ over $A$ such that $\mathcal{X}$ is a separated scheme and, for all $\ZZ$-finitely generated subrings $A'\subset k$ containing $A$, the set $\mathcal{X}(A')$ is finite.
 (This follows from Lemma \ref{lem:arithm_hyp} and the fact that $\pi_0(\mathcal{X}(A)) = \mathcal{X}(A)$ injects into $\pi_0(X(k)) = X(k)$.)